Political positions of Newt Gingrich: Same-sex marriage

-Although his half-sister, Candace Gingrich, is a lesbian LGBT rights advocate, Gingrich opposes gay marriage.
+Although his half-sibling, Candace Gingrich, is an LGBTQ+ rights advocate, Gingrich opposes gay marriage.
 Speaking in Iowa in 2011, Gingrich said he thinks marriage is between a man and a woman, and told reporters that he "would like to find ways to defend that view as legitimately and effectively as possible".
 He said that the U.S. government should be defending the Defense of Marriage Act (DOMA).
-His 2012 campaign web site says that he would "nominate conservative judges who are committed to upholding Constitutional limited government and understand that the role of the judges is to interpret the law, not legislate from the bench".
+His 2012 campaign website says that he would "nominate conservative judges who are committed to upholding Constitutional limited government and understand that the role of the judges is to interpret the law, not legislate from the bench".
 Gingrich believes the Republican Party should accept the reality that several states allow same-sex marriage and accept the distinction between "a marriage in a church" and "a legal document issued by the state".

 Gingrich had been criticized for opposing same-sex marriage while having been married three times and divorced twice.
 Representative Barney Frank (D-Mass) said he looks "forward to debating, to take one important example, the Defense of Marriage Act with Mr. Gingrich.
 I think he is an ideal opponent for us, when we talk about just who it is, is threatening the sanctity of marriage."